By Anna Peverieri and Dimitri Rhodes

 “Our business in China is doing really well on the industrial side and it is doing pretty badly on the consumer side,” finance chief Maarten de Vries said during a press call.

-The company, which sells decorative paints to consumers and professionals and specialised coatings used by many industries, said its quarterly organic sales fell 11% in Asia largely due to competitive pricing in China.
+The company said organic sales of its consumer products fell 11% in Asia in the quarter, largely due to competitive pricing and tough market conditions in China.

-Third-quarter revenue fell 3% to 2.67 billion euros ($2.88 billion), below the 2.76 billion euros expected by analysts.
+At the group level, third-quarter revenue fell 3% to 2.67 billion euros ($2.88 billion), missing the 2.76 billion euros expected by analysts on average.

 AkzoNobel said it expected its adjusted core profit (EBITDA) to reach 1.5 billion euros this year, at the bottom of its earlier forecast range and in line with analysts’ expectations.